OfficialHacks/openwisp2-docs/developer/google-code-in.rst

      :align: center

 .. note::
-  `OpenWISP is a mentoring organization for the Google Code-In 2018
+  `OpenWISP is a mentoring organization for the Google CoCde-In 2019
   <https://codein.withgoogle.com/organizations/openwisp/>`_.

 If you are reading this page you are probably considering OpenWISP